In this tutorial, you will learn to draw with the Python Turtle module. It’s a fun way to learn Python while discovering your creativity!

-We have defined the function turn_and_draw() that first changes the direction of the turtle and then draws a line.
+We have defined the function turn_and_draw() which first changes the direction of the turtle and then draws a line.

-Let’s see how the code looks like if we want to draw the square starting with the first side along the y axis instead of the x axis.
+Let’s see what the code looks like if we want to draw the square starting with the first side along the y-axis instead of the x-axis.

-The only thing that changes is the if else statement inside the while loop, that becomes:
+The only thing that changes is the if-else statement inside the while loop, which becomes:

 ... ... if side_count == 0: angle = 90 else: angle = 270 ... ...